Published online Aug 7, 2020. doi: 10.3748/wjg.v26.i29.4356

 Peer-review started: December 27, 2019

 First decision: February 14, 2020

 Accepted: July 22, 2020

 Published online: August 7, 2020

-Of 118 dysregulated miRNA identified in our study, 70 were up-regulated and 48 were down-regulated miRNAs in CCA.
-Bioinformatic analyses revealed that mRNA targets of differentially expressed miRNAs were significantly distributed across various biological processes.
+Our data showed 70 up-regulated and 48 down-regulated miRNAs in CCA.
+Gene Ontology and pathway enrichment analyses revealed that mRNA targets of DE miRNAs were significantly involved in several biological processes.
 The most prominent dysregulated pathways included phosphatidylinositol-3 kinases/Akt, mitogen-activated protein kinase and Ras signaling pathways.

 DE miRNAs found in our meta-analysis revealed dysregulation in major cancer pathways involved in the development of CCA.
 These results indicated the necessity of understanding the miRNA-target interactions and the significance of dysregulated miRNAs in terms of diagnostics and prognostics of cancers.

 Core tip: At present, there is an accumulating mass of cholangiocarcinoma microRNA (miRNA) profiling data, however, it is challenging to gain the maximal information from these data because the experimental designs in each study tend to focus on only a few specific research questions.
 This work therefore integrates and inter-validates the cholangiocarcinoma miRNA expression profiles from multiple independent datasets to identify the differential dysregulation of miRNA and their corresponding downstream pathways underlying mechanism of pathogenesis.
 The significant merit of our findings offers a valuable reference for future studies and further investigation of these miRNA/genes and their interactions will eventually lead to the identification of genes and pathways important to the overall mechanism of the dysregulated processes in cholangiocarcinoma development.